 - Click the Apple icon in the upper-left corner.

-- Click the Update Now button if an update is available.
+- Click Update Now if an update is available.

 8. Delete projects and files within applications